jimmycuadra/lita-karma/README.md

 As of version 3.1.0, lita-karma can age karma changes out over time.
 When enabled, as the `decay_interval` seconds pass, karma changes disappear, and the term will eventually return to 0 if no further changes are made to it.

-By default the upgrade uses an asymptotic function on the actions of a given user that will cause decay to start slowly but accellerate over time.
-The more actions for the given user, the softer the curve.
+By default the upgrade uses an even distribution of actions for a given user across the decay interval.

 The creation times of these actions are configurable, using the `decay_distributor` Proc.
 For example, to set all of the creation times to the upgrade time: